github/docs/content/code-security/dependabot/working-with-dependabot/removing-dependabot-access-to-public-registries.md

 topics:
   - Dependabot
   - Version updates
-shortTitle: Configure Dependabot to only access private registries
+shortTitle: Remove access to public registries
+redirect_from:
+  - /code-security/dependabot/working-with-dependabot/configuring-dependabot-to-only-access-private-registries
 ---

 ## About configuring {% data variables.product.prodname_dependabot %} to only access private registries

+{% data variables.product.prodname_dependabot %} can access public registries and you can configure {% data variables.product.prodname_dependabot %} to also access private registries.
+For more information about private registry support and configuration, see "[Configuring access to private registries for {% data variables.product.prodname_dependabot %}](/code-security/dependabot/working-with-dependabot/configuring-access-to-private-registries-for-dependabot)."

-You can configure {% data variables.product.prodname_dependabot %} to only access private registries by removing calls to public registries.
+You can configure {% data variables.product.prodname_dependabot %} to _only_ access private registries by removing calls to public registries.
 This can only be configured for the ecosystems listed in this article.

 ## Bundler